 The benefits of studying and practicing these texts are as follows:

 Joyful Path of Good Fortune – we gain the ability to put all Buddha’s teachings of both Sutra and Tantra into practice.
 We can easily make progress on and complete the stages of the path to the supreme happiness of enlightenment.
 From a practical point of view, the Stages of the Path is the main body of Buddha’s teachings, and the other teachings are like its limbs.

-How to Understand the Mind – we gain the ability to transform our day-to-day living – including even the most difficult conditions – into opportunities for personal and spiritual development.
+Eight Steps to Happiness – we gain the ability to transform our day-to-day living – including even the most difficult conditions – into opportunities for personal and spiritual development.
 By pointing the way to an unchanging freedom and happiness, this immensely readable book challenges us to grow, and will have a remarkable impact on our life.

-The Foundation Program is taught by Sara Wendt on Monday nights and Miri Renner on Wednesday nights.
+The Foundation Program is taught by Julia Strohm on Monday nights and Michelle Valladares on Wednesday nights.
 Both are experienced teachers who have been studying on the Teacher Training Program for many years.

 When is the class?

-Class is on either Monday nights from 6:45pm – 9:00pm or on Wednesday nights from 6:45pm – 9:00pm.
-There is an opportunity to enroll in a 4 week free trial.
-In order to attend this 4 week trial you must email the Education Program Coordinator at email@example.com to set up a phone interview.
+Class is on either Monday nights from 6:35pm – 8:45pm or on Wednesday nights from 6:45pm – 9:00pm.
+There is an opportunity to enroll in a 4-week free trial.
+In order to attend this 4-week trial you must email the Study Program Coordinator at firstname.lastname@example.org to set up a phone interview.

 How much will it cost?

-The cost is $85 a month to become a monthly member which also includes free admission to General Program Classes at the Center and branches, weekend events, and retreats at the Center and empowerments.
-To find out more about the Foundation Program and how you can join, contact us at firstname.lastname@example.org.
+The Foundation Program is open to members of KMC NYC.
+To become a member, the monthly fee is $85.
+This includes free admission to General Program Classes at the Center and branches, weekend events, and retreats at the Center and empowerments at half the regular price.
+To find out more about the Foundation Program, contact Simone Barker at email@example.com.